Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Tauberian Conditions -- Proof of Theorem

 It follows from all this that, for every $a\in \sA_{++}$, the function

 extends continuously to $\overline{\Omega}_p$.
 That is, Condition~$\textup{(Z}_0\textup{)}$ is satisfied, proving the result. \end{proof}

-\section{Condition~(H)}
+\subsection{Condition~(H)}

-There is a closed relationship between singularities of zeta functions and short-time behaviours of traces of heat semigroups (see, e.g., \cite{GS:JGA96}).
+There is a close relationship between singularities of zeta functions and short-time behaviours of traces of heat semigroups (see, e.g., \cite{GS:JGA96}).
 In various examples the latter are often simpler to study.
-Therefore, it stands for reason to seek for a heat semigroup version of Condition~$\textup{(Z)}$.
+Therefore, it stands to reason to seek a heat semigroup version of Condition~$\textup{(Z)}$.

 \begin{lemma} The heat semigroup $e^{-tD^2}$, $t>0$, yields a continuous family of trace-class operators such that

 \end{lemma} \begin{proof} This result is standard.
 We sketch a proof for the reader's convenience.
 Let $(\xi_j)_{j\geq 0}$ be an orthonormal family in $\sH$ such that $D^2\xi_j=\lambda_j(D^2)\xi_j$.
 For all $t>0$, we have